 To some people, insomnia is a very familiar problem that rears its ugly head come nighttime, with a recent survey by Harvard deducing that one out of every four adults has reported suffering from it.
 Insomnia can result from a temporary issue or poor sleep habits that have developed over time.
 It can also be long-term or short-term but there are many natural sleep solutions which can relieve insomnia without meditation.
 First of all, lets talk about the causes of insomnia, which can be caused by things like:

-- Medication - such as corticosteroids, allergy medication, blood pressure medication, or antidepressants.
+Such as corticosteroids, allergy medication, blood pressure medication, or antidepressants.
 These can all have a negative impact on sleep.

-- Changes in your routine - Changes to working hours or new surroundings could play a part in poor sleep
+Changes to working hours or new surroundings could play a part in poor sleep

-- Stress - This seems to be the number one cause, and is something that everyone can work towards changing.
+This seems to be the number one cause, and is something that everyone can work towards changing.

 In cases where the insomnia is long-term, it can result from serious health conditions such as sleep apnea, anxiety, or depression.
 Sometimes it can be caused by bad sleep habits such as looking at your tablet or phone for long periods at bedtime, uncomfortable sleeping environments or eating heavy snacks right before going to bed.